 The distinction is an important one because the difference between these two concepts is life and death.

-What are the causes of electric shock?
+What causes of electric shock?

 An electric shock is caused when a person is exposed to and/or comes into contact with a source of electricity, directly or indirectly sending an electrical current through a portion of the person’s body.

-Causes of electric shock can include:
+Causes of being shocked by electricity can include: